Tobias-Brock/periodontal-modeling/docs/reference/learner/index.md

-# pamod.learner Overview
+# periomod.learner Overview

-The `pamod.learner` module provides machine learning model definitions and configurations for training and evaluation.
+The `periomod.learner` module provides machine learning model definitions and configurations for training and evaluation.

 ## Available Components